Trump launches military strike against Syria

 The strikes represented not only an escalation of the US role in Syria, but could have a ripple effect on the US' relations with the Syrian regime's powerful backer, Russia.

-Russians were present at the base the US struck Thursday night, a US defense official said, though the role of those Russians was not immediately known.
+Russians were present at the base the US struck, a US defense official said, though the role of those Russians was not immediately known.

 Congressional reaction

-Lawmakers generally supported Trump's decision to strike back against Assad Thursday night, but cautioned the President against unilaterally starting a war without first consulting Congress.
+Lawmakers in the US generally supported Trump's decision to strike back against Assad Thursday night, but cautioned the President against unilaterally starting a war without first consulting Congress.

 A pair of defense hawks -- Sens.
 John McCain and Lindsey Graham -- who have frequently been critical of Trump, roundly praised his decision Thursday night.